Under construction

 Phone Calling

-Below, you’ll find a suggested call script to use as a starting point for this outreach as well as some useful tips for this sort of call.
+Below, you’ll find a suggested phone script to use as a starting point for this outreach as well as some useful tips for this sort of call.
 Don’t let these confine your conversations, but rather use them for inspiration as you speak with and listen to parishioners!

 Phone Calling